Periods - the facts

 - Many young women get quite a lot of crampy pain in their lower tummy just before and during the first day of their period.

-- As soon as one period finishes, the lining of the uterus starts to grow again and become thicker ready for another egg (ovum).
+- As soon as one period finishes, the lining of the uterus starts to grow again and becomes thicker ready for another egg (ovum).
 It continues to get thicker until a couple of days before the next period starts (unless the ovum has been fertilised and the woman is pregnant).

 - About 12-16 days before your next period, an egg is released from your ovary.
 This is called ovulation.
 (A few women feel a sharp pain in the side of their tummy at this time.)

 - This egg travels along the fallopian tube from the ovary to the uterus.
 An egg survives for only about 24 hours if it is not fertilised by a sperm.

 - If fertilisation does not happen, hormone levels drop, and you have a period.
 And then the whole cycle continues.